Playing Nice: Production

-Grace Ofori-Attah adapts the book Playing Nice by JP Delaney.
-StudioCanal and Rabbit Track Pictures produce.
-James Norton stars and is also an executive producer.
+Ofori-Attah adapted the book Playing Nice by JP Delaney.
+It was produced by StudioCanal and Rabbit Track Pictures.
+Norton stars and is also an executive producer.
+Algar had previously starred in Ofori-Attah's medical thriller Malpractice.

 Filming

 The production got underway in Cornwall in November 2023.
 Filming locations included St Ives and Padstow, as well as Mawgan Porth beach and Park Head, Cornwall and lasted into early 2024.